kalidao/kali-docs/docs/README.md

 - **gas-less metaTX support** for voting and token transfers
 - **extension support**, including fundraising by token sale or 'tribute', whitelisting, and 'ragequit'
 - **treasury support**, including ETH, ERC-20, NFT and ERC-1155

+More extensive discussion of the Kali DAO contracts can be found in the [repo](https://github.com/kalidao/kali-contracts/blob/main/README.md).

 ## Legal Support